AlainPascalFrances/MARMITES/00Readme.txt

 The input are organized as follow: one head folder/workspace MM_ws with the MMunsat input and two sub folders, MF_ws with MODFLOW input and MMsurf_ws with MARMITES surface input.
 Each one of the 3 folders contains an .ini file that defines all the parameters of the MARMITES and MODFLOW modules.
 Generally you will have to update: (i) the path of the MMsurf_ws and MF_ws in __inputMF.ini, as well as the name of the files with the data; (ii) the MODFLOW path and name in the __inputMF.ini.
 See the example under MARMITES/doc/example.
 Open the __input*.ini files, they contain instructions and explanation about the meaning of the parameters.
 For MODFLOW the name of the variables is kept as in the MODFLOW manual.
-- edit the file startMARMITES_v3.py (typically in C:\Python27\Lib\site-packages\MARMITES\trunk) and change the lines 42 and 43 with the correct path and name of your main MM ini file.
+- edit the file startMM_fn.txt (on desktop) and update it with the correct path and name of your main MM ini file.
 - start MARMITES with startMARMITES_v3.py

 A manual is under construction, as well as several applications and papers.